ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

 fill_uniform_random(n, k, (float*)rhs_native_mtx_f32, seed_rhs);
 ```

 The two input matricies are labeled 'LHS' and 'RHS', standing for Left-Hand Side and Right-Hand Side respectively.
-As the name implies, the LHS is on the 'left' hand of the matrix multiplication operation, with the RHS being on the 'right'.
 This is a common way to label input matricies for neural network operations.
+In KleidiAI, LHS matricies represent the input activations from the previous network layer, and RHS matricies represent the connecting weights.

 To perform a valid matrix multiplication, the number of row in LHS must match the number of columns in RHS.
 That is why the same variable `k` is used as a dimension for both matricies.
-The comments specify that `n` must be a multiple of 8, which is ideal but not required.
-This is becaues =========I don't know why?===========.
-The comments also note that `k` must be a multiple of 64; this is because =====I don't know why=====?

 So in the example, the 17x64 LHS matrix and 32x64 RHS matrix are initalized with random 32-bit floating point numbers between [-1,1].
 Note that at the time of matrix multiplication the RHS matrix is transposed to switch its row and column dimensions, ensuring valid matrix multiplication.